eXTure/Cross-The-Road/README.md

 # Cross-The-Road
-Cross The Road is a mini game I created with the help of a tutorial and now I'm gonna try to improve it a bit.
+Cross The Road is a mini game I created with the help of a tutorial and now I continue to improve it.

 ![Screenshot](screenshot.jpg)